agurvich/FIRE_studio/README.md

 * `theta/phi/psi` - euler angles to transform your view by
 * `pixels` - resolution of image (pixels x pixels)
 * `min/max_den/temp` - colorbar limits for density/temperature
+* `ahf_path` - path relative to snapdir where the halo files are stored, defaults to "../ahf/halo"

 ## Stellar Movie Maker
 ---- TODO  ----